mullerlab/benignoEAwavecomp/README.md

 ## Testing

-Tested on MATALB (R2021a) under macOS and Linux.
+Tested on MATLAB (R2021a) under macOS and Linux.

 ## Dependencies
 N.B. all third-party dependencies are included and added to the path when needed.